UofABioinformaticsHub/Biotech7005/assessment_2016.md

 - Use sensible variable names.
 - File checks: Checking if your code is valid and runs successfully.

-Why are these practices important?
+In a long-format question, explain why  these practices are important?

 The following articles will help you understand the importance of some of these.
 Others may take some thought, discussion with other students or careful questions.